SolderedElectronics/Inkplate-documentation/source/arduino.rst

 | If your Inkplate has a PCAL expander, you must use the "Soldered Inkplate ..."
 | board definition, otherwise choose the "e-radionica Inkplate ..." board in Arduino IDE.

-| There are 2 GPIO Expanders on the Inkplate board (except for some Inkplates
-| which have 1 because of a shortage of ICs in that period), we call them internal
-| and external.
-The internal one is needed for the e-paper to work, and the
-| second is just for more GPIO pins if users want to use them.

-| For internal IO Expander, PORTB pins from P1-1 to P1-7 (or GPB1 - GPB7 on older Inkplates)
-| can be used. **DO NOT USE** P0-0 - P0-7 and P1-0.
-In code those are pins from 0-8.
-| Using those, you might **permanently damage the screen**.
-Usage is limited by the library,
-| but just in case don't use them!

-| Port A of internal expander is used for epaper panel and TPS65186 PMIC.
-P1-0 is used for
-| ESP32 GPIO0 so you can't use it either.
-P1-1 is used for enabling battery reading (if Batt
-| solder bridge is bridged between second and third pad).
-P1-2, P1-3 and P1-4 are used for
-| reading touchpad (if Touchpad solder bridges are bridged between second pad and third pad).
-| You should only use pins from 9 to 15 of the internal io expander.
-| If you need more GPIOs, you can use another GPIO expander (external) without any restrictions.

-| IO Expander is started inside Inkplate.begin() function so you need only to call that and everything is set for IO Expander.
+| IO Expander is started inside Inkplate.begin() function so you need only to call
+| that and everything is set for IO Expander.
+All user pins on the expander are set
+| to pin mode OUTPUT and LOW state because of saving energy.

 .. code-block:: c